AlwaysBCoding/poketools/NOTES.md

   - train VGC AI

   ---------------------

-  - synchronize typescript damage calc function in tandem with the python one
-    - way to run the damage calc tests from typescript

   - * BLITZ THROUGH ADDING DAMAGE ONLY ABILITIES/ITEMS *
   - * SHIP THE DAMAGE CALCULATOR AS THE FIRST GOAL *